 You are here

-I am a political and legal anthropologist of race, citizenship, and genomics with interdisciplinary commitments to Science and Technology Studies, African Studies, and Jewish Studies.
-My research projects examine how DNA transforms power and politics as it becomes unevenly part of everyday life through technologies like ancestry testing and criminal forensics.
-I have conducted ethnographic field research in South Africa since 2004, and my book Genetic Afterlives: Black Jewish Indigeneity in South Africa was published by Duke University Press in 2020.
-At Cornell, I teach courses in anthropology, science & technology studies, and Jewish studies on race; religion; borders and belonging; policing and carcerality; and biology and society.
-I am also a research associate at University of Witwatersrand’s Wits Institute for Social and Economic Research (WISER) in Johannesburg, South Africa and a member of the editorial collective of Somatosphere: Science, Medicine, and Anthropology.
+Noah Tamarkin is a cultural anthropologist of race, citizenship, and genomics with interdisciplinary commitments to Science and Technology Studies, African Studies, and Jewish Studies.
+His research projects examine how DNA transforms power and politics as it becomes unevenly part of everyday life through technologies like ancestry testing and criminal forensics.
+He has conducted ethnographic field research in South Africa since 2004.
+His book Genetic Afterlives: Black Jewish Indigeneity in South Africa was published by Duke University Press in 2020.
+His current ethnographic research examines the introduction and implementation of legislation to expand South Africa’s national criminal DNA database.
+This project asks how, in a context where science, race, and law have long been contested, DNA becomes legally meaningful and to what ends.
+He teaches courses in Anthropology, Science & Technology Studies, and Jewish Studies on race; religion; borders and belonging; policing and carcerality; and biology and society.
+He is also a research associate at University of Witwatersrand’s Wits Institute for Social and Economic Research (WISER) in Johannesburg, South Africa and a member of the editorial collective of Somatosphere: Science, Medicine, and Anthropology.

 Sociocultural, political, and legal anthropology.
 Feminist, global, and postcolonial science & technology studies.
 Jewish studies.
 Race and ethnicity, citizenship, diaspora, indigeneity, genetics and genomics, policing, gender and sexuality.
 South Africa.

 - Science and Technology Studies

 - Genetic ancestry in relation to race, citizenship, diaspora, and indigeneity in South Africa

 - Forensic science in relation to postcolonial national DNA databases

 - Emerging worlds of carcerality, policing and securitization